Back to all posts

 • move south or central depending on meetings

 The quiet profile can be strong, especially on interior streets away from major avenues.
 But Del Valle is large, and avenue exposure matters.
-A unit near a major road can feel very different from one on a calmer residential block.
+A unit near Division del Norte, Insurgentes Sur, or another busy corridor can feel very different from one on a calmer residential block.

 San Rafael: Central, Useful, and Block-Sensitive